 How It Works & Who It’s For

-Even if you are selected for a grant, downsides include smaller funding amounts compared to loans and slower funding speeds.
-As a result, we recommend considering this type of funding year-round, well in advance of when you think you might need additional money.
+You’ll likely have to prepare a business plan and submit an application that involves various characteristics of your business and your intended use of funds.
+Even when selected, downsides include smaller funding amounts compared with loans and slower funding speeds.
+As a result, I recommend considering this type of funding year-round, well in advance of when you think you might need additional money.

 Grant eligibility criteria varies, but some examples of how grant winners are selected can include: